HemalK1412/GameProgramming/Tutorials/Aim Trainer randomize target tutorial code.md

 Same for the Y and Z axes.

+## Script

 Then add the script for random spawn you can name it anything you want.
-I have gone with TargetBounds.
+I have gone with __TargetBounds__.

 ```.cs
 public class TargetBounds : MonoBehaviour